KevTango/Cawthron-Accelerometer-Chain/README.md

 * Yellow LED will light up to signify receiver 5 and/or 6 and/or 7 information has been received

-* Yellow LED will light up to signify receiver 8 and/or 9 information has been received
+* Blue LED will light up to signify receiver 8 and/or 9 information has been received

 ### Receiver